 Ride it: Pair your challenging 96.5-mile ride with an equally hearty tri-tip sandwich in the Santa Maria Valley.
 For tamer routes in the region, check MapMyRide for Santa Maria, try the local DIY Santa Barbara rides, or join an organized wine and cycling tour group.

 Iowa Hill Loop, near Auburn

 65 miles, 6,923 feet of elevation

-Huffman, who grew up in Elk Grove and now lives east of Sacramento in El Dorado Hills, has two favourite rides starting near Auburn, about 35 miles northeast of the state capital.
+Huffman, who grew up in Elk Grove and now lives in El Dorado Hills, Calif., recently won the Tour of Gila.
+He has two favorite rides starting near Auburn, about 35 miles northeast of Sacramento.

 One is the 65-mile Iowa Hill Loop around Auburn State Recreational Area, and the other is a climb on Mosquito Ridge Road. “[They are both] just really scenic rides that are very remote, so no traffic with a lot of climbing,” Huffman says.

 Palomar Mountain is somewhat of a rite of passage for San Diego cyclists, and it has made multiple appearances on the Amgen Tour of California route.
 “It’s an iconic SoCal climb that is so unique because you can be at the beach and several hours later be on a mountaintop,” Cerra says.
 “There is really no better training, and you will enjoy the views of the entire valley as you snake through the wooded switchbacks to the top.”